Take the Trail

 This Park is called “Parngutilla” in the Kaurna language, which means 'parngutta root place', referring to the potato-like root which was eaten by Kaurna people.

-In between Melbourne Road and the bicycle/pedestrian path is one of the two Stone pine trees in this Park.
+In between Melbourne Road and the bicycle/pedestrian path is a large Stone pine (Pinus pinea) with an umbrella-shaped canopy.

 Stone pine (Pinus pinea) on the edge of Melbourne Road, at the northern end of Parngutilla (Park 8) Pic: Jaden Lockery